Description

 • The maximum days under water over 5 years of CA Technologies is days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum time in days below previous high water mark is days, which is lower, thus better than the value of 199 days from the benchmark.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of days is lower, thus better.

 AveDuration: